-The Nongzheng quanshu 農政全書 "Whole book on agricultural activities" is an agricultural encyclopaedia compiled by the late Ming period 明 (1368-1644) scholar Xu Guangqi 徐光啟 (1562-1633), courtesy name Xu Zixian 徐子先, style Xuanhu 玄扈.
-He came from Shanghai 上海 and earned his jinshi degree with the age of 36 sui.
+Xu hailed from Shanghai 上海 and earned his jinshi degree with the age of 36 sui.
 In 1604 he participated a second time in the metropolitan examination and in 1632, as an elderly man, was appointed Minister of Rites (libu shangshu 禮部尚書) and Grand Academician (daxueshi 大學士) of the East Pavilion 東閣.
-A year later he was transferred to the post of Grand Academician of the Hall of Literary Profundity 文淵閣 but he died soon thereafter.
+A year later he was transferred to the post of Grand Academician of the Hall of Literary Profundity (Wenyuange 文淵閣) but he died soon thereafter.
 His posthumous title is Duke Wending 徐文定公.
-Xu Guangqi is very famous for his cooperation with the Jesuit missionary Matteo Ricci (Chinese name Li Madou 利瑪竇) together with whom he translated European treatises in astronomy, mathametics and mechanics, like Euclid's "Elements" (original Greek title Stoichéia, in Chinese as Jihe yuanben 幾何原本).
-He also compiled a treatise about the amelioration of the Chinese calendar, the Chongzhen lishu 崇禎曆書.
-Xu Guangqi was also very interested in firearms because of their usefulness in the campaigns against the Jurchens (that were soon to become the Manchus).
+Xu Guangqi is very famous for his cooperation with the Jesuit missionary Matteo Ricci (Chinese name Li Madou 利瑪竇, 1552-1610) together with whom he translated European treatises in astronomy, mathemetics and mechanics, like Euclid's "Elements" (original Greek title Stoichéia, in Chinese as Jihe yuanben 幾何原本).
+He also compiled a treatise about the correction of the Chinese soli-lunar calendar, the Chongzhen lishu 崇禎曆書.
+Xu Guangqi was also very interested in firearms because of their usefulness in the campaigns against the Jurchens (the eventual Manchus).

-The 60 juan "scrolls" long Nongzheng quanshu is divided into 12 chapters that include a general introduction into agriculture (Nongben 農本), an overview of the field systems (Tianzhi 田制) of China through history, basic themes of farming (Nongshi 農事) like ploughing and the observation of weather and climate, hydraulics (Shuili 水利), farming tools (Nongqi 農器), the art of tree cultivation (Shuyi 樹藝), sericulture (Cansang 蠶桑 and Cansang guanglei 蠶桑廣類), the cultivation of plants (Zhongzhi 種植), cattle breeding (Muyang 牧養), the processing of agricultural products (Zhizao 製造), and famine relief (Huangzheng 荒政).
+The Nongzheng quanshu is divided into 12 chapters that include a general introduction into agriculture (Nongben 農本), an overview of the field systems (Tianzhi 田制) of China through history, basic themes of farming (Nongshi 農事) like ploughing and the observation of weather and climate, hydraulics (Shuili 水利), farming tools (Nongqi 農器), the art of tree cultivation (Shuyi 樹藝), sericulture (Cansang 蠶桑 and Cansang guanglei 蠶桑廣類), the cultivation of plants (Zhongzhi 種植), cattle breeding (Muyang 牧養), the processing of agricultural products (Zhizao 製造), and famine relief (Huangzheng 荒政).

-The introduction of the Nongzheng quanshu is based on the idea that agriculture is the root of the whole economy in the empire.
-A short book from the mid-Ming period 明 (1368-1644), Feng Yingjing's 馮應京 Guochao zhongnong kao 國朝重農考 "Investigations to the appreciation of farming under Our Dynasty" is therefore especially quoted.
+The introduction of the Nongzheng quanshu is based on the idea that agriculture was the root of the whole economy in the empire.
+A short book of Feng Yingjing 馮應京 (1555-1606), Guochao zhongnong kao 國朝重農考 "Investigations to the appreciation of farming under Our Dynasty", is therefore especially quoted to ground this thesis.
 The chapter Nongshi covers a large amount of aspects of farming, like management, opening wasteland, consideration of the seasons, or prognostication of the weather.
 It focuses on the opening of new land (tunken 屯墾) and quotes from ancient books, common sayings and from Xu Guangqi's own experience.
-The chapter on irrigation quotes extensively from the respective chapter in Wang Zhen's 王禎 book Nongshu 農書 from the Song period 宋 (960-1279; chapters Guangai tupu 灌溉圖譜 and Liyong tupu 利用圖譜) and comments these texts.
-It also includes instructions on hydraulic engineering by the Italian Jesuit father Sabatino de Ursis (Chinese name Xiong Sanba 士熊三, chapter Taixi shuifa 泰西水法 "Irrigation methods of the Far West").
+The chapter on irrigation quotes extensively from the respective chapter in Wang Zhen's 王禎 (1271-1333) book Nongshu 農書 from the Song period 宋 (960-1279; chapters Guangai tupu 灌溉圖譜 and Liyong tupu 利用圖譜) and comments on these texts.
+The Nongzheng quanshu also includes instructions on hydraulic engineering by the Italian Jesuit father Sabatino de Ursis (Chinese name Xiong Sanba 熊三拔, 1575-1620, chapter Taixi shuifa 泰西水法 "Irrigation methods of the Far West").
 The chapter on disaster relief quotes the two books Jiuhuang bencao 救荒本草 and Yecaipu 野菜譜 that focus on the collection and use of wild plants as a supplement to and substitute of staple food during period of crop failure or inundations.